 Blunt Force Trauma: 8 First Aid Tips

 Accidents happen.
-Appropriate first aid measures and sufficient training from somewhere like Coast2Coast First Aid and Aquatics can be life saving.
-The first hour following a critical injury is the termed the ‘golden hour’ during which time medical interventions can greatly impact outcome.
-EMT’s are not routinely available to support and triage pet transport during the golden hour, but every pet owner can make a difference toward survival of a pet following traumatic injury with learning a few simple tips.
+Appropriate first aid measures and sufficient training regarding these situations can be life saving.
+The first hour following a critical injury is the termed the ‘golden hour' during which time medical interventions can greatly impact outcome.
+EMT's are not routinely available to support and triage pet transport during the golden hour, but every pet owner can make a difference toward survival of a pet following traumatic injury with learning a few simple tips.

 Remember the ABC's

 Airway, Breathing, and Circulation.
 Unconscious or stunned pets may need assistance with breathing and blood flow.
 Please learn pet-specific CPCR (Cardiopulmonary Cerebral Resuscitation) basics - these are vital to support life and take priority over wound care and broken or dislocated bones (which can be treated at a later time).
 Ideally, an assistant is able to help perform CPCR.
 Unconscious or confused pets with suspected brain trauma should have their head kept slightly elevated during transport if possible to keep pressure levels down within the skull.

 Call your veterinary clinic for help with first aid over the phone and to arrange emergency care.
 After hours and weekend injuries may require a trip to a referral emergency clinic.
 Calling ahead is necessary to ensure emergency support is available and prepared when you arrive with your pet.